 Most people pass through San Ignacio on their way to Guatemala and the ruins at Tikal.
 To skip over San Ignacio completely would be a mistake.
 Some of the best Mayan ruins in Central America can be accessed from San Ignacio.

 Hire a jeep (with some mates to cut cost) and spend the morning exploring the magnificent ruins at Caracol.
 My visit to the ruins was without a doubt a highlight of my trip backpacking Belize.

 A full day to Caracol including lunch and a guide will run you back about $75.
 In my experience, it is totally worth it.
 It is not like you are spending big money every day on seeing epic ruins.
 So if you can swing it, go for it!

 Fancy a 7-mile river float through mystical caves and turquoise rivers?
 You can organize a tubing adventure from San Ignacio as well.
 If you can get your hands on a tube, you probably don’t need to book a tour and to be honest you will save a ton of cash.
 Cave tubing tours start at about $90 USD.

 I found that getting off of the beaten path was relatively easy in Belize.
 Most travelers stick to the islands or the beach, so in the interior, I found far fewer backpackers.
 Hiking in the numerous reserves Belize has to offer is a great way to explore a beautiful patch of rainforest with limited human interruption.
 Even the ruins at Caracol were remote enough that many folks opt to simply not go.

-Having a good tent greatly expands your adventure potential and increases your independence.
-Some coastal hostels offer very cheap rates to backpackers who want to pitch their tent and use the facilities.
+Having a good backpacking tent greatly expands your adventure potential and increases your independence.
+Some coastal hostels offer very cheap rates to backpackers who want to pitch their tent on the back lawn and use the facilities.

 Otherwise, Couch Surfing is the cheapest (free) way to go, and a great way to meet other locals; however, some of the places will not have much of a couch surfing scene.